chris-marsh/pureline/README.md

 * Time: with an option for HH:MM or HH:MM:SS
 * Battery: a battery power indicator
-* Username: with option for \username\ or `username@hostname`
+* Host: shows the hostname with option for `hostname` or `username@hostname`
-* Ssh: visible only when SSH connection. option for hostname or IP address
+* User: similar to host, but only shown when on an SSH connection
 * Path: with option for full path or current directory only
 * Read Only: an indicator for read only directories
 * Jobs: show the number of running background jobs
 * Virtual Environment: shows the name of an active python virtual environment
 * Git: shows a git branch name, and the status of the repository
 * Return Code: shows the return code when last command fails
+* Prompt: a simple prompt, useful after after a Newline
 * Newline: split the prompt across one or more lines
-* Prompt: a simple prompt, useful after after a Newline

 All the modules are optional and can be enabled or disabled in a config file.